Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 ## `useEffect` Executes After Render

-Different [React hooks](https://reactjs.org/docs/hooks-intro.html) allow us to "hook" into specific parts of the lifecycle.

 The [**`useEffect` hook**](https://reactjs.org/docs/hooks-effect.html) is a hook function that runs during these lifecycle steps:

-- `componentDidMount`
-- `componentDidUpdate`
+- `Mounting Stage`
+- `Updating Stage` - When specific props or state variables change
-- `componentWillUnmount`
+- `Unmounting Stage`

-This means that the `useEffect` hooks runs:
+This means that the `useEffect` hooks can run:

-- once in the Mounting stage, after the component is successfully inserted into the DOM and fully renders
+- Once in the `Mounting Stage`, *after* the component is successfully inserted into the DOM and fully renders
-- once in the Update stage, after the component fully updates and re-renders
+- In the `Update Stage`, after a prop or state variable changes
-- once in the Unmounting stage, right before the component is removed from the DOM
+- Once in the `Unmounting Stage`, right before the component is removed from the DOM

-There is an important pattern here: both `componentDidMount` and `componentDidUpdate` occur **_after_** a component fully renders.

 In summary, we can say that `useEffect` is called after a component renders.